andrewCodeDev/ZEIN/README.md

 // Automatically deallocate tensor values! allocator.deinit();
 ```
+# Using the Zein library

+The main ZEIN/Zein.zig file provides an interface for the library implementation.

+The implementations are in the Core folder.
+They will be labled as "VX" where X is the verion number.

+This enables swapping out the implentation for providing variable behavior based on the Core version that is being used.
+This helps with backwards compatibility as this library may be aggressively changed.
+Likewise, some decisions may not be supported on all
+architectures (AVX or CUDA, for instance).

 # Memory Owernship and Viewership
 Currently, tensor permutations only change the indexing of a tensor - they do not